Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Preliminaries

 \subsection{Deception Metrics}

-We focus on a deception metric tailored to weak-supervisor blind spots.
+We focus on a deception metric tailored to weak-model blind spots.
 We define \emph{blind-spot deception} as the fraction of strong-model errors for which the strong model is confidently wrong while the weak model remains near the decision boundary.
-Intuitively, these are cases where the strong model makes a high-confidence mistake precisely in regions where the weak supervisor is uncertain and therefore unable to provide reliable guidance.
+Intuitively, these are cases where the strong model makes a high-confidence mistake precisely in regions where the weak model is uncertain and therefore unable to provide reliable guidance.

 Formally, let $\mathcal{C}^{\pi^s}(x)$ and $\mathcal{C}^{\pi^w}(x)$ denote the confidence scores of the strong and weak models on prompt $x$, respectively, where confidence is computed from the pairwise preference score.
 A blind-spot deceptive case occurs when the strong model is wrong and confidently so, i.e., $\mathcal{C}^{\pi^s}(x) < 0.5 - \tau$, while the weak model lies within an uncertainty band around the decision boundary, i.e., $|\mathcal{C}^{\pi^w}(x)-0.5| < \tau$.
 We therefore define blind-spot deception at threshold $\tau$ as